ElishaJohnson/yumz/README.md

 This application was generated using JHipster 6.7.1 [https://www.jhipster.tech/documentation-archive/v6.7.1](https://www.jhipster.tech/documentation-archive/v6.7.1).

+You can see it in action at [https://agile-temple-11013.herokuapp.com/](https://agile-temple-11013.herokuapp.com/).

 ## Overview

 This program will provide a searchable database of restaurant ratings and reviews.
 Users will rate different aspects of a restaurant (e.g. quality of food, service, atmosphere) on a scale of 1 to 5 stars, and will be able to view & sort results based on the average star rating in any or all of the available categories.